Brendonovich/prisma-client-rust/docs/src/pages/extra/transactions.md

 isn't shadowed in the rest of your code.

 `commit` and `rollback` consume the client created by `begin` as their only argument.
-This is done not only because those functions need to do things with the client, but also as an extra step to stop the transaction-specific client being used once the transaction is complete.
+This is done because those functions need to do things with the client, and as an extra precaution against the transaction-specific client being used once the transaction is complete.

 ```rust
 tx.commit(client).await?;